nurlanvalizada/nurlanvalizada/README.md

 ### Hi there 👋

-- 🔭 I’m Senior Software Enginner and currently working on [Tayqatech](http://tayqatech.com/)
+- 🔭 I’m Software Architect | Tech Lead and currently working on [Tayqatech](http://tayqatech.com/)
 - 🌱 I’m currently learning Nodejs and Blazor
 - 💬 Ask me about anything related to programming, dotnet, C#
 - 📫 How to reach me: [link](https://nurlanvalizada.com/)